huangk3/mcit_590_final_project/README.md

 ![ScreenOne](ScreenOne.png)

-The "Import Data button" allows the user to select the "diabetic_data.csv" provided patient data.
+The "Import Data" button allows the user to select the "diabetic_data.csv" provided patient data.
 The MainFrame then executes the DataReader class and the ClinicalEncounters class for data processing and importation.

 ![ScreenTwo](ScreenTwo.png)